psychemedia/island-storynotes/odo.md

 many snares for me, they were never able to accomplish their designs.
 I have placed on my brow a royal diadem, which none of my predecessors wore, having acquired it by the grace of God, not by hereditary right.
-It would be dif- ficult for me to recount my labours beyond sea, and the perilous conflicts in which I have been engaged with the people of Exeter, Chester, and JN^orthumbria, with the Scots and Welsh, Norwegians, Danes, and other adversaries who
+It would be difficult for me to recount my labours beyond sea, and the perilous conflicts in which I have been engaged with the people of Exeter, Chester, and JN^orthumbria, with the Scots and Welsh, Norwegians, Danes, and other adversaries who